laynef/Retro-CLI/README.md

 react-native run-ios
 ```

-The entire bootstrap library is now used on React Native
+The bootstrap library is now used on React Native
+Happy coding!